Facebook employee linked to Cambridge Analytica leaves company

-A Facebook employee who the company was investigating for his links to Cambridge Analytica has left the company.
+A Facebook employee who the company was investigating because of his links to Cambridge Analytica has left the social network, according to a report.

-Joseph Chancellor, formerly a virtual reality researcher at Facebook, previously served as a director of Global Science Research, the company that improperly provided Facebook user data to Cambridge Analytica.
-Facebook said the work he did at Global Science Research was unrelated to work he did at the social networking giant but still launched an investigation into the connection in March, not long after the scandal broke.
+Joseph Chancellor, formerly a virtual reality researcher at Facebook, had previously worked as a director of Global Science Research, the company that improperly provided Facebook user data to Cambridge Analytica.
+Facebook said the work he did at Global Science Research was unrelated to work he did at the social networking giant but began an investigation into the connection in March, not long after the scandal broke.

 "He's no longer employed by Facebook and we wish him well," a Facebook spokesman told Bloomberg, without disclosing the results of its probe.